Azure/bicep-types-az/generated/cdn/microsoft.cdn/2023-07-01-preview/types.md

 * **preValidatedCustomDomainResourceId**: [ResourceReference](#resourcereference): Resource reference to the Azure resource where custom domain ownership was prevalidated
 * **profileName**: string (ReadOnly): The name of the profile which holds the domain.
 * **provisioningState**: 'Creating' | 'Deleting' | 'Failed' | 'Succeeded' | 'Updating' | string (ReadOnly): Provisioning status
+* **referencedRoutePaths**: [AFDDomainReferencedRoutePath](#afddomainreferencedroutepath)[] (ReadOnly): The JSON object list that contains the overall picture of how routes are used for the shared custom domain across different profiles.
 * **tlsSettings**: [AFDDomainHttpsParameters](#afddomainhttpsparameters): The configuration specifying how to enable HTTPS for the domain - using AzureFrontDoor managed certificate or user's own certificate.
 If not specified, enabling ssl uses AzureFrontDoor managed certificate by default.
 * **validationProperties**: [DomainValidationProperties](#domainvalidationproperties) (ReadOnly): Values the customer needs to validate domain ownership